-The restaurant and hospitality industries present specific and unique legal challenges, and as your business grows and changes, so will your legal needs.
-Gentry Locke’s attorneys advise restaurants and hotels on a vast range of issues, whether those clients are a one-store operation or a national chain.
+The hospitality industry presents specific and unique legal challenges, and as your business grows and changes, so will your legal needs.
+Gentry Locke’s attorneys advise restaurants, hotels, amusement parks, and fitness facilities on a vast range of issues.
+We serve clients who operate small businesses and national chains.

-Headed by Group Chair Paul Klockenbrink, attorneys within Gentry Locke’s Restaurant & Hospitality Law group regularly counsel restaurant and hospitality industry clients in these broad categories: labor and employment, franchise agreements, supplier and vendor contracts, food and beverage licensing, lease negotiations, risk management, crisis management, real estate, land use and zoning, tax matters, and premises liability.
+Headed by Group Chair Paul Klockenbrink, attorneys within Gentry Locke’s Hospitality industry group regularly counsel hospitality industry clients in multiple areas, including, labor and employment, franchise agreements, supplier and vendor contracts, food and beverage licensing, lease negotiations, risk management, claims management, real estate, land use and zoning, tax matters, and premises liability litigation.

 Specifically, we provide legal counsel to businesses in the following matters: